 How to keep a healthy weight

 To help keep a healthy weight for good, it’s important to form long-term healthy habits, including eating a balanced diet and being physically active regularly.
 Most ‘quick fix’ or crash diets don’t offer a long term solution and most people gain back the weight they lost.
-For more information on healthier choices, go to Weight Concern’s Healthier Balance page or NHS Choices Change4Life or One You.
-Your GP practice, or a local support group, can also give you help and information on losing weight.

 Jeff, a lorry driver from Portsmouth, lost 5 and a half stone by being creative about eating healthily and keeping active while out on the road.